YVtils/yvtils_docs/README.md

 5. Commit your changes (`git commit -m 'Add amazing feature'`)
 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

+### Contributing Documentation

+When adding or updating documentation:

+- Add new pages in the appropriate `src/pages/dev/` or `src/pages/user/` directory
+- Update translations in `src/locales/en/` and `src/locales/de/`
+- Use the `CodeWindow` component for code snippets with syntax highlighting
+- Test that all language switches work correctly
+- Ensure navigation links are updated in the appropriate locale files

 ## 📄 License